Relational Local Explanations: Abstract

 \section{Abstract}

-The majority of existing post-hoc explanation approaches for machine learning models produce independent per-variable feature attribution scores, ignoring a critical characteristic, such as the inter-variable relationship between features that naturally occurs in visual and textual data.
-In response, we develop a novel model-agnostic and permutation-based feature attribution algorithm based on the relational analysis between input variables.
-As a result, we are able to gain a broader insight into machine learning model decisions and data.
-This type of local explanation measures the effects of interrelationships between local features, which provides another critical aspect of explanations.
-Experimental evaluations of our framework using setups involving both image and text data modalities demonstrate its effectiveness and validity.
+The majority of existing post-hoc explanation approaches for machine learning models produce independent, per-variable feature attribution scores, ignoring a critical inherent characteristics of homogeneously structured data, such as visual or text data: there exist latent inter-variable relationships between features.
+In response, we develop a novel model-agnostic and permutation-based feature attribution approach based on the relational analysis between input variables.
+As a result, we are able to gain a broader insight into the predictions and decisions of machine learning models.
+Experimental evaluations of our framework in comparison with state-of-the-art attribution techniques on various setups involving both image and text data modalities demonstrate the effectiveness and validity of our method.